Emily Fields: Season 2

 Hoping to convince her mother to stay in Rosewood, Emily considers faking a letter from a college swim scout; deciding it would be wrong, she rips up the letter.
 However, A makes an unaltered, undamaged copy and sends it to Emily's mother.
-Emily is able to stay in Rosewood, but feels guilty, confiding in Samara, her new girlfriend.
+Emily can stay in Rosewood, but feels guilty, confiding in Samara, her new girlfriend.
 When Emily's mother moves to Texas, Emily goes to live with Hanna.

-Ian (Ryan Merriman) is found dead of an apparent suicide, but Emily realizes that Ian's suicide note is actually a mash-up of lines from A's messages.
+Ian (Ryan Merriman) is found dead of an apparent suicide, but Emily realizes that Ian's suicide note is a mash-up of lines from A's messages.
 Emily then stumbles upon Logan Reed (Tilky Jones), the messenger who had been sent to pick up money for Ian, after the girls blackmailed him in an attempt to reveal him as Alison's killer.
 When Emily relays this information to Officer Garrett Reynolds (Yani Gellman), who has been assigned to "watch" the girls, he later pays off Reed to keep him quiet, preventing Emily from doing any further investigating.
 Emily's relationship with Samara begins to suffer when Samara tells her she isn't interested in dating exclusively; they later break up after "A" forces Emily to give Samara's friend her phone number as a sign of flirtation.

 A concludes that Emily is the "weak link" in the group and begins to torment her as much as possible.
 That, combined with the added stress and guilt from the fake college letter, lands Emily in the hospital with a stomach ulcer.
 While there, it is revealed that "A" secretly dosed Emily with HGH, forever ruining Emily's chances of getting a swimming scholarship.
 Emily then reunites with Maya, who is now living a few towns over; they both decide to take things slow and see if they are interested in rekindling their relationship.